saraheisa/30_seconds_of_islam/README.md

 # 30 Seconds of Islam
 This is a Chrome extension that displays a random ayah (verse) from the Quran every time you open a new tab.
 The extension also includes a recitation feature that allows you to listen to the ayah.
+You can also change the app mode to Khatma mode, which displays the ayat in order.

 ## Installation
 To install the extension, follow these steps: